 - calendar_restriction (

-string, Availability Schedule Key) - defines when Notifications can and cannot be sent to the Actor from the Journey Builder.
-For the sake of TCPA compliance, this value is automatically generated out of timezone and region when applicable.
+string, Availability Schedule Key) - for the sake of TCPA compliance, this value is automatically generated out of timezone and region when applicable.

 These properties correspond to the properties associated with the